ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 into account the maximum permitted clock skew between the Verifier and the Attester.

+The Attester does not consume the Attestation Result, but might cache it.

 The Relying Party can check whether the Attestation Result is fresh when appraising it at time(RA_r) by checking `time(RA_r) - time(RG_v) < Threshold`, where the Relying Party's threshold is large enough to account for the